 - Advise management and Board on specific knowledge gaps in the science needed to underpin progressive, evidence-based guidelines and policy, with respect to regulation of water industry services, specifically where targeted research would help to inform future policy direction and/or regulation.

-- Dr Annette Davison, Risk Edge
+- Dr Annette Davison, Director and Principal, Risk Edge

 - Karen Rouse (Secretary), WaterRA